 Lotteries prey on the poor and lottery purchases are made mostly by low-income people.

 People from all walks of life and all income levels like to play lottery games.
-Across the United States, players bought more than $73 billion in tickets in 2015.
+Across the United States, players bought more than $83 billion in traditional lottery products in fiscal 2019.
 Clearly, the industry didn’t achieve sales of that magnitude by focusing on low-income players.
 Lotteries market games to society as a whole, just like any other business selling a product in a competitive marketplace.
 The result is that players come from across the income spectrum.
-A recent Virginia study found 55 percent of those who play lottery games at least once month have incomes of $55,000 or more.
+A recent Virginia study found 55% of those who play lottery games at least once month have incomes of $55,000 or more.
 A third of those who play at least once a month have incomes of $85,000 or more.
-In Michigan, 43 percent of players have incomes of $50,000 or more and 75 percent have incomes of $25,000 or more.
-A national study (by Vision Critical) found 44 percent of lottery players have incomes of $55,000 or more and 77 percent have incomes of $25,000 or more.
+In Michigan, 43% of players have incomes of $50,000 or more and 75% have incomes of $25,000 or more.
+A national study (by Vision Critical) found 44% of lottery players have incomes of $55,000 or more and 77% have incomes of $25,000 or more.

 You get nothing for your lottery purchase if you don’t win a prize, and since there are relatively few winners, hardly anyone actually benefits from lottery.